filefoxper/airma/packages/@airma/react-state/README.md

 ## Update data out of model function

-Yes, the methods are persistent, but the model function still can work with the data out of model when the model function is triggered by methods.
-They can be updated into model in time.
+Yes, the methods are persistent, but the model function can work with closure data too, when instance method is called, the result will be passed into the newest model function immediately to refresh instance.

-## Secure reduce state
+## Security for reducing state

 The API from `useTupleModel`(without onChange) like `useModel`, `useRefreshModel` are secure for state update.
 The state is outside of react system, so every update from methods is a secure reducing process.
 If you want to use `useState` to replace its job, you have to call it like: `setState((s)=>s+1)`.